The branding of a kidswear fashion concept for Stockmann PL aimed at aligning its image with a premium, modern, and joyfully cool experience.

 The new brand identity received widespread praise, particularly for its name, colors, key looks, and clear vision, which resonated with our audience and fostered a sense of connection.
 The introduction of comprehensive style guides brought coherence to our brand marketing efforts, offering customers a clearer understanding of the brand ethos and forging stronger bonds with our audience.

 In my role, I spearheaded the creation of a robust portfolio of key items, strategically curated to meet market demand and customer preferences.
 These items flew off the shelves within days, underscoring the success of the rebranding efforts.
-Additionally, I introduced new strategic wardrobe classics that not only boosted sales but also laid the foundation for sustained growth across seasons.

 Check out similar works